galex/name-that-color-intellij-plugin/README.md

 ### Name that color

-If you chose to use "Name That Color", this [list of colors](https://github.com/galex/name-that-color-intellij-plugin/blob/master/namethatcolor/src/main/kotlin/il/co/galex/namethatcolor/core/util/Colors.kt) is used.
+If you chose to use "Name that color", this [list of colors](https://github.com/galex/name-that-color-intellij-plugin/blob/master/namethatcolor/src/main/kotlin/il/co/galex/namethatcolor/core/util/Colors.kt) is used.
 If the exact color is not found, the algorithm will find the closest match, if possible.

 ##### Examples